 Day 2.
 Pelagic trip (or Cape Peninsula and False Bay birding)

 Today is an early start as we head down to Simonstown where we embark on a Cape pelagic trip (weather-permitting, otherwise we will spend the day around the Cape Peninsula and False Bay).
 Soon after leaving the harbor we normally come across African Penguins (from the nearby Boulders Beach colony), which are heading out for the day’s fishing, along with large flocks of Cape Cormorants and Cape Gannets.
-As we leave False Bay we pass the magnificent Cape Point, which, enjoyed from sea, offers an entirely different perspective!
+As we leave False Bay we pass the magnificent Cape Point, which, enjoyed from the sea, offers an entirely different perspective!
 Once rounding Cape Point the serious pelagic birding soon begins as we start seeing good numbers of Sooty, Great, and Cory’s Shearwaters, White-chinned Petrels, and the odd Storm Petrel (Wilson’s and European being most common).
-As we head further out we will be on the lookout for trawlers which attract huge numbers of seabirds.
-If we do find a trawler it normally has a cloud of seabirds behind it, particularly when the nets are being hauled.
+As we head farther out we will be on the lookout for trawlers, which attract huge numbers of seabirds.
+If we do find a trawler it normally has a cloud of seabirds behind it, particularly when the nets are being hauled in.
 Here we can expect to find Shy, Black-browed, Indian Yellow-nosed and Atlantic Yellow-nosed Albatrosses, Northern and Southern Giant Petrels, Cape Petrel, Brown Skua, and occasionally Great-winged Petrel.
 We will always be on the lookout for Spectacled Petrel, Northern and Southern Royal Albatrosses and Wandering Albatross which, although considered rare, are seen with some frequency off the Cape.